Willi Castro Player Props: Twins vs. Tigers

-The Minnesota Twins, including Willi Castro (.216 on-base percentage in past 10 games, 91 points below season-long percentage), take on starter Joey Wentz and the Detroit Tigers at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins, including Willi Castro (.237 on-base percentage in past 10 games, 77 points below season-long percentage), battle starter Will Vest and the Detroit Tigers at Target Field, Sunday at 2:10 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his most recent appearance against the Tigers.
+In his most recent game he had a one-hit performance (1-for-2) against the Tigers.

 Willi Castro Game Info & Props vs. the Tigers